 Hungarian Goulash

 There are many reasons to make goulash.
-For papa, it’s a delicious reminder of the country and culture he grew up in.
+For Papa, it’s a delicious reminder of the country and culture he grew up in.
 For the kids — well, they just think it’s yummy and fun to say.
 For me, goulash has a special place in my heart — and stomach.
 Making this hearty, medieval dish truly connects a cook to those who have stirred, simmered and boiled before us.

 In Hungarian, “goulash” or “gulyás” means “herdsman,” a nod to the field workers who were making this simple stew each day as long ago as the 9th century, according to The Art of Hungarian Cooking (1954).
 In its early forms, goulash was a dried stew of meat, onions and spices that was packed in a sheep’s stomach and taken out to the fields to be re-boiled with a little water at mealtime.
 Over the past thousand years, thankfully, much has changed.